Foundation / Corporation

-Grants of up to $4,000 to Western Pennsylvania conservation organizations to promote increased outdoor recreational access to local rivers and streams.
+Grants of up to $4,000 to Western Pennsylvania conservation organizations to improve canoe and kayak access to local waterways.
 Applicants are required to contact program staff prior to submitting an application.
-Funding is specifically intended to support projects that will improve canoe and kayak access to the region’s waterways in 2018.
+Current funding is intended to focus on streams with minimal motorboat traffic, with preference for whitewater streams.

 Funding may be used for the following expenses:

 - Creating stabilized access areas and paths to the waterway

 - Purchase of conservation land easement and/or riverside access (where appropriate)

 - Paying for a portion of a larger land tract for access (where appropriate)

 - Upgrading an existing access location (through the above listed methods)